 NOTE: We like to increase stitch length (we went from 2.4 to 3.0) for topstitching.
 It looks a little nicer to have the longer stitch length, and since the topstitching isn’t holding anything together (it just looks pretty and helps the seam allowance stay flat), you don’t need a super tight stitch length.

 - Finish the entire perimeter of the ironing board cover with a serger or a finishing stitch on your sewing machine.
 We used a serger.
-For more on machine finishing, we have a four-part tutorial, which starts with Most Popular Machine Sewn Finishes.
+For more on machine finishing, we have a four-part tutorial you can review prior to starting.

 - Turn the outside edge under ½” all the way around and press.